-Cortisone Injection Treatment
+Cortisone Injection in Foot

 If you are suffering from persistent heel pain, ankle pain, or nerve pain that hasn’t responded to conservative care, then a steroid injection at the Sussex Foot Centre might be the treatment for you.

-Corticosteroid / Cortisone (steroids) are drugs to treat pain, inflammation, certain types of arthritis and many other medical problems.
+Corticosteroid / Cortisone injections (steroids) are drugs to treat pain, inflammation, certain types of arthritis and many other medical problems.
 They can be used in injectable form and are helpful in treating certain foot problems.
 If you have tried other conservative treatments with no success then it might be time to consider a steroid injection.

 Types of foot Injuries that can be treated with steroid injections in the foot and ankle are: